mhaco/sqlite_python/README.md

 #### ChatApp ####
 #
-This practice can use for every chat apps simple but useful
+This practice can be used for every chat apps

+simple but useful